alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ## Project Overview
 - I love me some data, micro electronics, and old cars so let's put them all together.
 - My dream is to have temperature data, PWM control of fans, and a cool hidden display where I can see all the readouts and what everything is doing, and also manually override sensors if say I want to put a fan on full blast or whatever else
+- This project integrates with the [[thunderbird-restoration]] work

 ## Current Tasks